 “On emptying the matter from the bowl on a clean flag outside the door, the girl’s mother was surprised to find among it a leech, coiled up, quite alive, and moving actively. … On inquiring minutely into the history of the case, he [the doctor] found that some days before she first complained of the limb, she had been gathering water-cresses in a ditch, and had felt hurt in or about the ankle of the inflamed limb, but did not pay much attention to it at the time.
 On examining the ankle, he found a triangular cicatrix, such as that which might be produced by a leech-bite.
 The fact would seem to prove that such animals can enter, burrow in, and preserve their vitality in the soft part of the human body.”

-Some people claimed the job of collecting leeches was a profitable one, and, in fact, one newspaper reported a country “leech merchant is always looked upon as a substantial man,” but other people argued they were poorly paid.
-Moreover, because leeches were used everywhere and for every type of medical issue, physicians demanded them throughout the year, but leech gatherers could not provide them year-round because they were only available at certain times during the year; during the cold months, leeches became inactive and it was difficult if not impossible to gather them.
+Some people claimed the job of collecting leeches was a profitable one, and, in fact, the Dublin Weekly Register reported a country “leech merchant is always looked upon as a substantial man,” but other people argued they were poorly paid.
+Moreover, because leeches were used everywhere and for every type of medical issue, physicians demanded them throughout the year, but leech collectors could not provide them year-round because they were only available at certain times during the year; during the cold months, leeches became inactive and it was difficult if not impossible to gather them.

-One of the methods used to collect leeches was to attract them to the legs of animals, such as old horses.
+One of the methods used by leech collectors was to attract leeches to the legs of animals, such as old horses.
 However, more frequently leech gatherers collected them on their own legs, which also resulted in them sometimes suffering infections from the wounds.
 There were also another negative effect of being a leech collector.
 When a leech repeatedly bit someone, that person might suffer from dangerous blood loss because even if the leech did not suck for long, it could leave a wound that sometimes bled for hours after its removal.

 “The leetch-catcher is to be observed, solitary and alone, in the midst of a bog situated on some wild heath or common, remote from the habitations of man, presenting at first sight to a stranger a very unique and grotesque appearance.
 Stripped nearly naked, you behold him with a flail in his hand, which he brandishes around him, striking the water in the bog with great violence, to disturb the objects he is in search of.
 By his side is suspended a canvas bag, which is drawn up at the top.”